cityinohio2019/Lightweight_ATO_template/apps/cbp-pilot-apps/templates/cp_fedramp_test.md

 ## 4.2 Recovery Procedures

-The following procedures are provided for recovery of [[Information System Name]]; at the original or established alternate location.
+The following procedures are provided for recovery of {{project.system_info.system_name}}; at the original or established alternate location.
 Recovery procedures are outlined per team and must be executed in the sequence presented to maintain an efficient recovery effort.

 Instruction:  Provide general procedures for the recovery of the system from backup media.
 Specific keystroke-level procedures may be provided in an appendix.
 If specific procedures are provided in an appendix, a reference to that appendix must be included in this section.
 Teams or persons responsible for each procedure must be identified.
 Delete this instruction from your final version of this document.